Ridesharing Driver

 If all goes well, you will be able to pick out exactly what the customer wants.
 But often, an item will be out of stock and you may have to pick a replacement item.

-The DoorDash app allows customers to select potential replacements, or it gives them the option for no replacements.
+The DoorDash app allows customers to select potential replacements, or gives them the option for no replacements.
 If the customer does not want a replacement, you can select an item as missing and move on.

 How Dashers feel about doing replacements